 Sylvia Plath’s Unseen Drawings, Edited by Her Daughter and Illuminated in Her Private Letters

 “It gives me such a sense of peace to draw; more than prayer, walks, anything.
-I can close myself completely in the line, lose myself in it.”
+I can lose myself completely in the line, lose myself in it.”

 By Maria Popova